The Clear Edge

 Readiness requirements:

-The implementation takes 20 hours across 8 weeks.
-Most founders see measurable independence within 6 months and full exit-readiness within 18-36 months.
+The implementation takes 20 hours spread over 8 weeks.
+Most founders see clear signs of independence within 6 months and reach full exit-readiness within 18–36 months.

 Weeks 1-2: Dependency Audit (6 hours)